 Your phone interview needs to be almost perfect on your part.
 The virtual assistant industry is highly competitive right now, especially with corporations starting to look overseas for cheaper, faster freelancers.
 It’s up to you to make sure that you avoid being late for that interview with a potential client.

-Below are some suggestions that you can possibly use to be prepared and be early, not only for phone interviews, but also webinars, conference calls, and seminars.
+Below are some suggestions that you can possibly use to be prepared and be early.
+These would apply not only for phone interviews, but also webinars, conference calls, and seminars.
 Let’s take them one at a time.

 Avoid Being Late for Your Phone Interview

-One way to start mentally and physically get ready is to do things ahead of time, right?.
+One way to get ready both mentally and physically is to do things ahead of time, right?
+A good time to do this is the night before.
 Draw up a checklist of things that you want to have for the meeting and cross them off as you do them.

 Get plenty of rest.
 For some of us, it’s human nature to go to bed and lay there thinking through everything you want to say the next day.
-Do the mental rehearsing before you go to bed so you can have a good night’s sleep and feel refreshed the next morning.
+Do the mental rehearsing before you go to bed.
+In this way, you can have a good night’s sleep and feel refreshed the next morning.

 If you have a headset, have it hooked up and ready to go.
 Print out whatever your need for the meeting – presentations, resumes, etc. Have a notepad for notes and at least two pens.
 I have been in a meeting, only to find that my pen ran out of ink.
 Shucks!
 Invariably, there wasn’t one available in the drawer next to me.
 Then I had to pull up Word in a hurry and start typing my notes and switch back and forth to something else on my desktop that I may have needed.